-Scott D. Pattison serves as executive director and CEO of the National Governors Association (NGA), the bipartisan organization of the nation’s governors.
+Scott D. Pattison served most recently as executive director and CEO of the National Governors Association (NGA), the bipartisan organization of the nation’s governors.

 Prior to joining NGA, Mr. Pattison served for over 14 years as director of the National Association of State Budget Officers, supporting governors’ chief financial officers and budget directors by providing expert analysis to guide state budget practices and decisions.